What is our SEND provision?

 - SEND Review meetings- which happen three times a year where your child's needs and the provision within school is shared and reviewed together.

-The content of the IEP is negotiated, as appropriate, with the child and child's family, with a focus on the progress of 'Assess, plan, do, review.'
+The content of the ISP is negotiated, as appropriate, with the child and child's family, with a focus on the progress of 'Assess, plan, do, review.'
 For many children, targets will be connected to learning and will often be specifically to do with English and Maths.
 For other children, the targets may be about developing independence or improving fine motor skills.
 The most important point is that the targets reflect the needs of the child.
+These are reviewed at least three times a year with parents/carers and the class teacher.

 If you have any concerns about your child's progress please don't hesitate to make an appointment to talk your child's class teacher or our SENCO, Mrs Roxanne Simpson.